-South Indian Beans Poriyal, aka stir-fried green beans with coconut, takes me back to my childhood nostalgia.
-If you've never had these coconut green beans, you're in for a treat.
-They're juicy, delicious, and a great way to eat beans (that's not boring!)
+Beans poriyal is a staple in my house!
+These South Indian stir fry green beans take me back to my childhood.
+If you’ve never had green beans poriyal, then you’re in for a treat.
+They’re juicy, delicious, savory, and a great way to eat beans (that’s not boring).

 📋 Ingredients and notes

-You'll need a pound of green beans, cooking oil, mustard seeds, split lentils (typically urad or toor dal, but in a pinch you can literally substitute this with any flat, dry yellow lentil you have on hand), and unsweetened, desiccated or shredded coconut.
-Then, you'll need the same lentils, dried Indian red chilis (or red pepper flakes) and salt for the spice mix.
+To make this stir fry green beans recipe, you’ll need a pound of green beans, cooking oil, mustard seeds, split lentils, and unsweetened desiccated coconut.
+Then, you’ll need the same lentils, dried Indian red chilis (or red pepper flakes), and salt for the spice mix.

 Lentil Substitutions

-- Traditional: The way my mom makes it (aka the recipe, as written) uses two types of lentils - urad dal and chana dal.
-If you have both of those on hand (say because you subscribed to my Indian Cooking 101 series), you're in for a treat.
+- Traditional.
+The way my mom makes it (aka the recipe, as written) uses two types of lentils – urad dal and chana dal.
+If you have both of those on hand, you’re in for a treat.

-- Best Single Lentil: Your best bet to optimize use of lentils is by using toor dal (a great multi-purpose lentil for most Indian cooking, and you can find this on Amazon ).
+- Best single lentil.
+Your best bet to optimize use of lentils is by using toor dal.
+It’s a great multi-purpose lentil for most Indian cooking, and you can find this on Amazon.

 If you’re interested in learning more about how to stock a simple but effective Indian Pantry, don’t forget to check out my detailed guide on the key Indian spices and ingredients you must get, and some nice-to-haves.

-Finally, add the desiccated coconut, give it all a good mix to combine and take off the heat.
+Finally, turn the heat to low, and add your desiccated coconut and give it all a good mix to combine and turn off the heat.
+Serve hot!

-I understand it's not always easy to have these on hand.
-I suggest substituting these lentils with toor dal (multi-purpose split yellow lentil I highly recommend if you're into Indian cooking), masoor dal (traditional red lentils, found at most grocery stores) or simply just crush up some peanuts for both the spice mixture and the sautéing.
+I suggest substituting these lentils with toor dal, a multi-purpose split yellow lentil.
+I highly recommend having this on hand if you’re into Indian cooking.
+You can also use masoor dal, traditional red lentils that you can find at most grocery stores, or simply crush up some peanuts for both the spice mixture and the sautéing.

 Indian red chilis are dried chilis, so they have a rich depth of flavor (in addition to adding some spice value).
 If you don’t have these on hand, I suggest using red pepper flakes in the spice mix, and skipping it in the sautéing step.

-If you like this recipe, don't forget to try out my other Indian recipes:
+If you like this recipe, don’t forget to try out my other Indian curries:

 Stir Fry Green Beans with Coconut (Beans Poriyal)